imbuonarroti/XuezWallet/README.md

 * create a new directory under the **designs** directory
 * place all your files (Photoshop project, Screenshots, etc.) under the new directory
 * submit a pull request

-### Winners

-To be announced.

-## Phase 2/2: Wallet Platform Coding Development Bounty

-More details about the Website Development Bounty will be added.